 Western Power proposes changes consistent with option a).
-The proposed changes clarify the authorisations of the Technical Rules, align with updates to the Access Code, clarify the coverage of disconnected microgrids and stand-alone power systems, and clarify coordination between AEMO and Western Power.
+The proposed changes clarify the authorisations of the Technical Rules, align with updates to the Access Code and clarify coordination between AEMO and Western Power.
 Minor wording amendments also improve clarity.

 2.2 Application of the Technical Rules